 Get ready to test your endurance by trekking up hills and through the valleys of East Tennessee.
 There are four areas in Anderson County where you can become one with nature

-Norris Dam State Park-Located on the shorelines of Norris Lake and laying to the east and west of Norris Dam, the park offers 17 different trails with a total of 20 miles ranging from moderate to difficult.
+Norris Dam State Park-Located on the shorelines of Norris Lake and laying to the east and west of Norris Dam, the park offers a 17 trail system with a total of 20 miles which trails ranging from moderate to difficult.
 Most of the trails are for foot traffic only but there are some multi use trails for bikers too.

 If you are sticking around for longer than a weekend, you might want to consider adding a day of fishing.
 Anderson County has three major bodies of water that offer a variety of fishing adventures.
 Norris Lake is ideal for bass, crappie and striper fishing, the Clinch River is known nationally for trout fishing and Melton Hill Lake is the place to go for musky.
 We suggest going out with a guide if it is your first time visiting so that you will be sure to have a great day on the water.

-Another option is heading up the road a little bit and tour Brushy Mountain Prison, the place that imprisoned the worst of the worst convicted criminals in Tennessee until it closed in 2009.
+Another option is heading up the road a little bit and touring Brushy Mountain Prison, the place that the worst of the worst convicted criminal in Tennessee called home until it closed in 2009.
 Today, you can walk through D-Block the former Maximum Security Unit, step into the “hole”, see the cell that James Earl Ray lived out his remaining days and so much more.
 Oh and did we mention that there is a distillery on site and the Warden’s Table Restaurant.

 Places to Eat